US STOCKS-Wall St sinks as yuan slide inflames U.S.-China trade dispute

 A weaker yuan and a stronger dollar pose challenges for U.S. companies that do substantial business in China by effectively raising the cost of their goods for Chinese customers.

-Adding to the tensions, China’s Commerce Ministry said that Chinese companies have stopped buying U.S. agricultural products and that China will not rule out imposing import tariffs on U.S. farm products that were bought after Aug.
+Adding to the tensions, China’s Commerce Ministry said Chinese companies have stopped buying U.S. agricultural products and that Beijing will not rule out imposing import tariffs on U.S. farm products that were bought after Aug.
 3.

 Shares of S&P 500 technology companies, which are heavily exposed to Chinese markets, dropped 4.1%.